Getting started

 Not a R's replacement

-R is a powerful tool for research, exploration, experimentation and visual production for data analysis and statistics.
+R is a powerful programming language for research, exploration, experimentation and visual production for data analysis and statistics.
 TypR is there to handle another set of activity going from package production/maintenance to live application scalability in production.

 Even though, in the future types will help building faster code, their goal is more about data modeling and safety.